-The Director and Associate Director of Online Programs is responsible for the development and delivery of the Online History MA, and supervises the advising of students in the program.
-The Director of Online Programs works closely with the Associate Head of History Graduate Studies and serves on the Graduate Studies Committee to ensure the integrity of the Online History MA.
+The Director and Associate Director of Online Programs are responsible for the development and delivery of the Online History MA, and supervises the advising of students in the program.
+The Director and Associate Director of Online Programs work closely with the Associate Head of History Graduate Studies and serves on the Graduate Studies Committee to ensure the integrity of the Online History MA.